opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/04_configuring_image_view/image.rst

 The Images visualization, when available, is optional.
 It can be enabled or disabled using the tick box displayed right under the visualizations tabs.

+.. screenshot

 Customizing the information panel
 ---------------------------------

+To configure the information panel of the Images visualization, follow the indications from the tables below.

 .. list-table::
   :header-rows: 1